-Ernst Wertheim described the radical hysterectomy with excision of parametria and pelvic lymph node removal in 1912, the procedure resulted in high mortality and morbidity.
-Four decades later, Joe Vincent Meigs modified the procedure with parametrial resection to the pelvic side wall with addition of systematic pelvic lymph node dissection.
-In addition to a very low operative mortality, a 90% and 63% 5-year overall survival was demonstrated for stage I and stage II respectively.
-Piver et al further modified the procedure in an attempt to further reduce morbidity and also classified the extent of the procedure (class I; removal of paracervical tissue including uterine vessels without dissecting into cervical tissue or mobilization of the ureter, class II; uterine artery is resected medially to the ureter after its mobilization, class III; uterine artery resected at its origin from the internal iliac artery).
-The less radical surgical approach was further investigated with reassuring survival and reduced morbidity.
-Landoni et al randomised 243 women with stage IB1 and IIA cervical cancer to either Piver class II or III radical hysterectomy.
-There was no difference in 5-year OS (81 vs 77%) or disease free survival (DFS) (75 vs 73%) but less late morbidity was reported in the Piver class II group (13 vs 28% p=0.1).
+Ernst Wertheim described the radical hysterectomy with excision of parametria and pelvic lymph node removal in 1912, the procedure resulted in high mortality and morbidity.22 Four decades later, Joe Vincent Meigs modified the procedure with parametrial resection to the pelvic side wall with addition of systematic pelvic lymph node dissection.23 In addition to a very low operative mortality, a 90% and 63% 5-year overall survival was demonstrated for stage I and stage II respectively.
+Piver et al further modified the procedure in an attempt to further reduce morbidity and also classified the extent of the procedure (class I; removal of paracervical tissue including uterine vessels without dissecting into cervical tissue or mobilization of the ureter, class II; uterine artery is resected medially to the ureter after its mobilization, class III; uterine artery resected at its origin from the internal iliac artery).24 The less radical surgical approach was further investigated with reassuring survival and reduced morbidity. ^{25,26} Landoni et al randomised 243 women with stage IB1 and IIA cervical cancer to either Piver class II or III radical hysterectomy.18 There was no difference in 5-year OS (81 vs 77%) or disease free survival (DFS) (75 vs 73%) but less late morbidity was reported in the Piver class II group (13 vs 28% p=0.1).
 The proportion of patients who received adjuvant external beam radiation therapy (EBRT) was high but balanced (54 vs 55%).

-There are other classifications of radical hysterectomy that have been proposed like the nerve sparing technique originating from Japan that has further complicated the nomenclature of anatomic structures involved.
+There are other classifications of radical hysterectomy that have been proposed like the nerve sparing technique originating from Japan ^{27,28} that has further complicated the nomenclature of anatomic structures involved.
 In order to simplify classification, Querleu and Morrow proposed a system with four types of radical hysterectomy regardless of operation modality (type A-D) and in addition, a common nomenclature of the anatomic structures surrounding the uterine cervix.
-They describe type A being the least radical with only minimal paracervical tissue dissection and D being the most radical laterally and dorsally.
-This system has gained substantial popularity.
-The trend has been towards less radical surgery in stage IA disease, where simple hysterectomy and sentinel node is now according to the

-European Society of Gynaecological Oncology (ESGO) guidelines accepted instead of complete lymph node dissection with exception where LVSI is present .
-Further data on a less radical approach for low-volume disease can be expected once the international SHAPE trial is completed (ClinicalTrials.gov Identifier: NCT01658930).
+They describe type A being the least radical with only minimal paracervical tissue dissection and D being the most radical laterally and dorsally. ^{29,30} This system has gained substantial popularity.
+The trend has been towards less radical surgery in stage IA disease, where simple hysterectomy and sentinel node is now according to the European Society of Gynaecological Oncology (ESGO) guidelines accepted instead of complete lymph node dissection with exception where LVSI is present .21 In the recently published international SHAPE-trial, women with tumors <2cm (with less than 10 mm depth of invasion on LEEP/cone biopsy and/or <50% invasion on MRI) were randomized to radical hysterectomy (control) or simple hysterectomy (experimental), 700 women were recruited 2012-2019 and final analysis demonstrated non-inferiority for simple hysterectomy with significantly better morbidity profile31.
+These data will most likely have practice changing implications and it is reasonable to assume that women fulfilling the "SHAPE-criteria" no longer should be recommended radical hysterectomy.

-In 2009, Hockel et al presented a novel surgical technique based on resection of embryological compartments, the Total Meso Metrial Resection (TMMR), where the lymphadenectomy described was very radical in contrast to a less radical hysterectomy.
-In his study 212 women with stage IB1-IIB cervical cancer were prospectively followed after surgery with TMMR without adjuvant treatment.
+In 2009, Hockel et al presented a novel surgical technique based on resection of embryological compartments, the Total Meso Metrial Resection (TMMR), where the lymphadenectomy described was very radical in contrast to a less radical hysterectomy. ^{32,33} In his study 212 women with stage IB1-IIB cervical cancer were prospectively followed after surgery with TMMR without adjuvant treatment.
 The 5-year OS and DFS was 96 vs 94% respectively despite omitting adjuvant treatment, which is exceptional.
 The results have yet to be reproduced.